msikma/cpl-hydrabot/readme.md

 It's written in Javascript (for Node.js) and uses SQLite for the database.

-This project is currently not being actively worked on, but its status is that most of the boilerplate is done.
+This project is far from production-ready and is currently not actively being worked on, but its status is that most of the basic boilerplate is done.

 ## Configuration